Teaching English in China: Every Teacher Becomes a Student

 kids alone, then good luck!
-It would be helpful if you could take some books on teaching Conversational English with you, and certainly even more helpful if you are a born linguist who can pick up Chinese faster than your students pick up English.
+It would be helpful if you could take some books on teaching Conversational English with you, links to some websites offering lessons plans, and certainly even more helpful if you are a born linguist who can pick up Chinese faster than your students pick up English.

 Most classes are generally unstructured, and as the “foreign expert” you are given a lot of independence in the framing of your lessons.
 Some schools might provide you with instructional material.
-Even so be innovative.
-The Internet
+Even so, be innovative.
+The Web

 is a wonderful storehouse of lessons.
-It doesn’t matter whether you are here on a lark or with the serious intent of adding pages to your resume, the fact is that your school is paying you to teach.
+Ideally, your school will be hooked up with Wifi so you and your students will have access to existing lesson plans or those you may have devised.
+Whether you are in China on a lark or with the serious intent of adding to your resume, the fact remains that your school is paying you to teach.